idiazroncero/huesos/README.md

 For further reference, see `package.json`

 `npm run build` runs webpack.
-No prod/dev environments are used: this is a static assets generator, so the output is always the final bundle.
+No prod/dev environments are used: this is a static assets generator, so the output is always the final bundle. `npm run huesos` is an alias to this.

+This script also runs `npm run sass` on `./src/kss-src`.
+The KSS styleguide template is a separate NPM/Yarn project.
+If you want to only compile the docs, run `npm run sass` inside of the `kss-src` folder.

 `npm run js:lint` lints all javascript, including webpack files.
 ESLint also works during build, but it is only scoped to app files.